J. Jayalalithaa: Personality cult

 Followers of Jayalalithaa often worshiped her as a divine being.
 She stimulated a cult following, and adoring supporters often termed her "Adi Parashakti" (the eternal mighty goddess).
 Several experts say that over the years the cult called 'Amma' has been carefully crafted.
 Others claim that the emotional outburst is just a spontaneous display of loyalist support.
 C Lakshmanan of the Madras Development Institute studies, who has studied personality cult in the politics of Tamil Nadu, said posters were installed around the state portraying Jayalalithaa as a goddess back then.
 She was worshiped by the party cadre as "Amma" (Mother).
+On Christmas morning in 1994, while addressing a special prayer service at the Santhome Cathedral Basilica in Mylapore, a controversy arose regarding the location from which she delivered her speech, in the presence of and at the invitation of the Madras–Mylapore Archbishop.
+Critics, including M. Karunanidhi, alleged that she had spoken from inside the pulpit.
+However, then Intelligence Inspector General A. X. Alexander stated that she had in fact spoken from outside, standing in front of it.

+Flex banners placed by AIADMK functionaries hailing Jayalalithaa in Chennai.

+Another controversy emerged around February 1995, during her birthday celebrations, when party cadres put up street hoardings and posters depicting the Chief Minister in the image of the Virgin Mary carrying the infant Jesus.
+This representation drew criticism from sections of the Christian community, with opposition leaders and church authorities stating that it had hurt religious sentiments.
+When the government learned of plans to hold reparation prayers under the Madurai Archdiocese over the depiction of Jayalalithaa as the Virgin Mary, it urged restraint.
+Ministers, including Raja Kannappan, criticised the move, but the prayers were held in Madurai on 26 March.

 She made sure the respect and loyalty of the functionaries of the party was there for everyone to see.
 The entire Cabinet would fall in line and bow in front of the helicopter in which it was flying.
 Members of the party, at all levels never found it difficult to prostrate before her in full view of the public.
 Many of her worshipping followers are known to profess their loyalty through acts such as walking on hot coals or drawing her portrait with their blood.
 S Kirubakaran who is a Journalist-turned-advocate, wrote a book on Jayalalitha titled, 'Ammavin Kathai,' said that when M.G.R. was a Chief Minister, he carefully chose MLAs and Ministers for the first time after going through their knowledge and experience.
 But Jayalalithaa had begun to assign those who praised her.
 Even after her death, the AIADMK leaders continued to prostrate themselves before her burial ground.